Linearly Reductive Quotient Singularities: Local fundamental groups and class groups

 \subsection{The class group}

 Now, let $G$ be a finite and abelian group scheme over $k$, such that $G^D$ is \'etale.
-By Boutot \cite[III Lemme 4.2., III Corollaire 4.9.]{Boutot}, the class group of $X$ parametrizes equivalence classes of $G$-torsors over $U$ in the following sense.
+By Boutot \cite[III Lemme 4.2., III Corollaire 4.9.]{Boutot}, the class group of $X$ parametrises equivalence classes of $G$-torsors over $U$ in the following sense.

 \begin{Proposition} If $G$ is finite and abelian and $G^D$ is \'etale, then there is a canonical bijection

 where the right hand side denotes morphisms of abelian groups. \end{Proposition}